Douglas James Smyth Crozier

-Douglas James Smyth Crozier, CMG (20 March 1908 – 17 November 1976) was a British teacher, civil servant and the Director of Education of Hong Kong.
+Douglas James Smyth Crozier, CMG (20 March 1908 – 17 November 1976) was an Irish teacher, civil servant and the Director of Education of Hong Kong.

 Biography

 Crozier was born in Ballinamallard, Ireland (now part of Northern Ireland) on 20 March 1908.
 He arrived in Hong Kong around the 1930s as a history teacher at the Hong Kong government's Education Department and taught at the King's College.
 He was a founding member of the Hong Kong Teacher's Association.

 He was a Captain in the 2nd Battery of the Hong Kong Volunteer Defence Corps.
 He was captured by the Japanese on Christmas Day, 1941 after fighting at Stanley during the Battle of Hong Kong, and was held as a prisoner of war.
 His wife and children were evacuated to Sydney.
 He spent four years imprisoned at the Argyle Street Officers' Camp, and then at Shamshuipo.
 After the war he became an editor of the Hong Kong Teacher's Association's journal, the Path of Learning.
 He was appointed the Director of Education from 1950 to 1961 and also an official member of the Legislative Council of Hong Kong in that capacity.
 He was also the member of the Court and Senate of the University of Hong Kong.
 In 1956, he became an official member of the Executive Council of Hong Kong.

 During his service as the Director of Education, he was responsible for the establishment of the Evening School of Higher Chinese Studies; the Grantham Training College, and the New Technical College; a seven-year primary school expansion programme; the development of post-secondary colleges towards degree-granting status, grant-in-aid schemes to three colleges; schemes that provide aid to a host of private schools in Hong Kong.

 Crozier retired in 1961 and returned to the United Kingdom.
 He died in Tandragee, Northern Ireland on 17 November 1976 at the age of 68.